rsmith-nl/onepad/README.rst

 .. _running key cipher: http://en.wikipedia.org/wiki/Running_key_cipher

 Since the keys are as long as the message, transporting them securely is a problem.
-You could e.g. generate a lot of keys, burn them on a DVD and courier that to the recipient.
+You could e.g. generate a lot of keys, put those on a storage device and courier that to the recipient.
 But this is only secure if the keys aren't intercepted.
 So in practice, using public key cryptography is much easier.